honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 Every attempt to present your company as better then it is, every superlative and every buzzword or general term makes you more pathetic in the eyes of an ordinary developer.

-It's because the local market is small and they have friends who know what is it really like to work for your company.
-Or they worked on similar projects and just from plain experience they can recognize you're not saying the complete story.
+It's because the local market is small and we have friends who know what is it really like to work for your company.
+Or we worked on similar projects and just from plain experience we can recognize you're not saying the complete story.

 ### Find Cool